Frequently Asked Questions About College Vaccine Requirements

 Tips for Gathering Information on Higher Education Vaccine Requirements

 Below are tips to aid in gathering vaccine requirement information for individuals pursuing higher education.
-Much of the information NVIC suggests students gather can be obtained on our state.
+Much of the information NVIC suggests students gather can be obtained on our state web pages.

-- Research any additional vaccine requirements that may be in place for healthcare related programs and request this information when requesting enrollment information;
+- Research any additional vaccine requirements that may be in place for healthcare related programs and request this information when requesting enrolllment information;

 - Request a written copy of the vaccine requirements and exemption policy when requesting enrollment information;

 - Understand that state laws governing vaccine exemptions may not extend to private higher education settings.
-In this instance, educational institutions make vaccine requirements and exemptions they deem appropriate.
-Visit NVIC's state pages to learn more;
+In this instance, educational instutions make vaccine requirements and exemptions they deem appropriate.
+Visit NVIC's state web pages to learn more;

 - Be aware of the difference between a legal requirement and a recommendation.
 For example, while vaccine policymakers at the Centers for Disease Control (CDC) have included the meningococcal vaccine in their recommendations for first year college students living in dormitories, however, the state os Alaska requires only that college students receive information on the disease, vaccine and their increased risk of contracting meningococcal disease, if living in student housing.
 In this example the student must either agree to be vaccinated, or sign a waiver verifying that they received the information and have waived vaccination.